Installation#

 GDCM is a C++ library for working with DICOM datasets that can decompress JPEG, JPEG-LS and JPEG 2000 images.

-The wheels on PyPI are built by the python-gdcm project for current versions of Python on Windows, MacOS and Linux, and can be installed using pip:
+The wheels on PyPI are built by the python-gdcm project for current versions of Python on Windows, MacOS and Linux, and can be installed using pip.

-conda install gdcm -c conda-forge
+conda install -c conda-forge gdcm

 Install the development version#